-Beverley Sharp is a BSc Business and Management student at Aston University and is currently undertaking her placement year at Nike EHQ in their Netherland's office.
+Beverley Sharp is a BSc Business and Management student at Aston University.
+She completed her placement year at Nike EHQ in their Netherland's office.

-Beverley is currently working as a Sales Intern for the global sports brand Nike.
-She is involved in the Centre of Excellence, which is a team that focuses on partnership transformation.
-Within this team are a group of experts that are working to improve Nike’s partnership with wholesalers for example JD, Footlocker and Size to ensure they have the resources and information they need.
-Beverley’s role involves helping the consumers’ journey at Nike and the wholesalers become smoother and more efficient.
+During her placement year, Beverley worked as a Sales Intern for the global sports brand Nike.
+She was involved in the Centre of Excellence; a team that focuses on partnership transformation.
+Within this team are a group of experts that continuously work to improve Nike’s partnership with wholesalers for example JD, Footlocker and Size to ensure they have the resources and information they need.
+Beverley’s role involved helping the consumers’ journey at Nike and the wholesalers process to become smoother and more efficient.

-Beverley has also become involved with the company’s sustainability team, and it is something she has always been passionate about.
-Beverley has always been conscientious about our impact on the environment and since working with Nike’s sustainability team, she has been able to see this through the eyes of a multinational corporation.
-It is important for consumers to know whether a product is ethically sourced.
-Beverley and her team work to make this information more accessible to customers.
-Beverley herself, is working on a sustainability magazine to send out to Nike’s partners to keep them informed about what Nike are doing, and also what they can do to help the environment.
+Beverley was also involved with the company’s sustainability team, something which she has always been passionate about.
+Beverley had always been conscientious about our impact on the environment and her time at Nike, working with the sustainability team, allowed her to see this through the eyes of a multinational corporation.
+For consumers, it is important for them to know whether a product is ethically sourced.
+Beverley and her team worked to make this information more accessible to customers.
+Beverley herself, worked on a sustainability magazine to send out to Nike’s partners to keep them informed about what Nike were doing, and also what they could be doing to help the environment.

 Finding the perfect placement

 At the start of her degree, Beverley felt unsure about what career path she wanted to follow but felt that BSc Business and Management was the right course for her because there are so many modules to choose from.
 She compared this variety to her placement at Nike.
 With an interest in sport and because of the many roles to choose from, Nike seemed an obvious choice for a placement.

 Beverley said: “When I first applied for the position as a Sales Intern at Nike, there were many other roles available however, I felt that sales was the right pathway for me as it gave me the flexibility to explore other aspects of the company including sustainability.”